Self Care

 Try hydrotherapy!
 The general rule is cold hydrotherapy for short time periods when things are newly injured, hot, and swollen, and hot hydrotherapy for longer time periods on injuries that are old and feel stiff and cold.
 That’s EXTREMELY general.
 When you use hydrotherapy, always make sure it is on top of the body part you’re targeting, and never underneath you with weight on it.
 That means no laying on heating pads or hot water bottles, and no sitting on ice.
 For real.
 Don’t do it.
 The hydrotherapy gods are watching you.
 Also, avoid hydrotherapy on any areas where you have surgical pins or plates as they tend to get hot or cold faster than your body, and could do damage.

-Ice is effective for pain management in fresh injuries, and should only be applied to an area until it feels numb; leaving it on longer will trigger the hunting response, and then the injury will start to get hotter and more swollen.
+Ice may be effective for pain management in fresh injuries (some evidence exists that it is better to let your inflammatory response do its thing rather than using cold hydrotherapy in the acute stage of injury, so you could try MEAT over RICE), and should only be applied to an area until it feels numb.
+Leaving ice on longer will trigger the hunting response, and then the injury will start to get hotter and more swollen.
 Wrap the ice in a cloth so it isn’t in direct contact with your skin.
 Cool cloths are also short-term, but aren’t likely to make you numb, so remove them in one or two minutes.
 Same deal with dipping body parts in cold water (usually feet).
 Don’t worry, you can apply cold hydro again after a while, just don’t keep it on constantly.

 Patience